 Today, with the help of our members (who can add content directly to our site), we've curated over 5,000 of the best documentaries, short films, and videos that can be watched for free online plus several dozen pay-per-view documentaries, sorted into 34 subjects related to changing the world.

-And, since there's still so much to learn about that isn't featured in a film, we've also curated 4,000 articles.
+And, since there's still so much to learn about that isn't featured in a film, we've also curated over 4,000 articles.